-15 .
-RECREATION Less Than ould the project: Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-(Source: 1) b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-(Source: 1) Ø Discussion/Conclusion/Mitigation: See Section IV.
-16. TRANSPORTATION/TRAFFIC Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
-(Source: 1, 2, 3) Ø b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
-(Source: 1) Ø c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-(Source: 1, 7) Ø d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+15. RECREATION Less Than Potentially Significant With Less Than Significant Mitigation Significant No Would the project: Impact Incorporated Impact Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+(Source: 1) V b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+(Source: 1) □ . Ø Discussion/Conclusion/Mitigation: See Section IV. • • Y 2004 16.
+TRANSPORTATION/TRAFFIC Less Than Significant • Potentially With Less Than Significant Mitigation Significant No Would the project: Impact Incorporated Impact Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
+(Source: 1, 2, 3) ☑ b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+(Source: 1) Ø □ c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
+(Source: 1, 7) I d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
 (Source: 1, 7) Ø e) Result in inadequate emergency access?
-(Source: 1, 7) Ø
+(Source: 1, 7) \square Peerv Initial Study , 1 Page 38